How To Change Your

 3. Inform Your Current Registered Agent of the Change

 States typically don’t require you to inform your former registered agent that you have appointed or hired someone new, but it is wise (and also polite!) to do so.
-If you neglect to inform your previous agent of the change, after all, you might get billed for services you no longer need or use.
+If you neglect to inform your previous agent of the change, you might get billed for services you no longer need or use.

 Click on the state name for more detailed information about changing your registered agent in each state, or switch to our registered agent service and let us handle the change of registered agent process for you.